-Since our initial public offering in November 2019, while our revenue has grown, gross margins have improved, and new opportunities for growth for our business have emerged, adverse macroeconomic events including geopolitical tensions and conflicts have substantially increased.
-In 2021 and the first half of 2022, there were a number of industry-wide supply constraints affecting the supply of analog circuits manufactured by certain foundries, including Taiwan Semiconductor Manufacturing Company ("TSMC"), and affecting outsourced semiconductor assembly and test providers.
-In addition, in 2022, macroeconomic events such as rising inflation, fear of recession, equity market volatility, geopolitical tensions, war, decreased consumer spending, lower demand for electronic products following a period of strong demand during the COVID-19 pandemic, supply chain disruptions, and the COVID-19 pandemic measures implemented in China, harmed sales of our products and results of operations.
-We expect these macroeconomic events will operations and continue to negatively affect sales of our products and results of operations in 2023.
-We believe that many of our customers built up inventory in our products in 2022 to overcome the industry-wide supply constraints that occurred in the previous periods.
-We also believe that the macroeconomic events in 2022 led to reduced demand for our customers' products, which led to an inventory buildup at many of our customers, including distributors and their affiliates, partners and contract manufacturers.
+Since our initial public offering IPO in November 2019, while our revenue has grown, gross margins have improved, and new opportunities for growth for our business have emerged, adverse macroeconomic events including geopolitical tensions and conflicts have substantially increased.
+In 2021 2020 and the first half of 2022, 2021, there were a number of industry-wide supply constraints affecting the supply of analog circuits manufactured by certain foundries, including Taiwan Semiconductor Manufacturing Company ("TSMC"), and affecting outsourced semiconductor assembly and test providers.
+We believe that the effects of the industry-wide supply constraints on other timing device suppliers contributed in part to our revenue and gross margin growth in 2021 and the first half of 2022.
+In addition, in 2022 and 2023 macroeconomic events such as rising inflation, fear of recession, equity market volatility, geopolitical tensions, war, decreased consumer spending, lower demand for electronic products following a period of strong demand during the COVID-19 pandemic, supply chain disruptions, and the COVID-19 pandemic measures implemented in China, harmed sales of our products and results of operations and continue to negatively affect sales of our products and results of operations in 2023. operations.
+We believe that many some of our customers built up inventory in of our products in 2022 to overcome the industry-wide supply constraints that occurred in the previous periods.
+We also believe periods and that the macroeconomic events in the second half of 2022 and through 2023 led to reduced demand for our customers' products, which led to an inventory buildup at many some of our customers including distributors and their affiliates, partners and contract manufacturers.
 These inventory buildups at our customers have adversely affected sales of our products and we believe that this will continue until the inventory buildups are reduced and demand increases.
-The inventory buildups at many of our customers, including distributors and their affiliates, partners, and contract manufacturers could result in significant decreases in our sales, margins, and could materially harm our results of operations.
-The future effects of macroeconomic events on our business and results of operations, including inventory levels at our customers and their affiliates, partners, and contract manufacturers as well as demand for our products, are uncertain and difficult to predict.
-For additional discussion please see Part II, Item 1A Risk Factors of this report, especially the risk factor titled "Global macroeconomic conditions have harmed and may continue to harm our business" and "Our revenue and operating results may fluctuate from period to period, which could cause our stock price to fluctuate."
+The inventory buildups at many of our customers, including distributors and their affiliates, partners and contract manufacturers, which has adversely affected sales of our products.
+We believe that while this inventory buildup has reduced through the second half of 2023 and in 2024, any further increase could negatively impact the sales of our products and could result in significant decreases in our sales and margins, and could materially harm our results of operations.
+The future effects of macroeconomic events on our business and results of operations, including inventory levels at our customers customer and their affiliates, partners, and contract manufacturers as well as demand for our products, are uncertain and difficult to predict.
+For additional discussion please see Part II, Item 1A Risk Factors "Risk Factors" of this report, especially the risk factor titled "Global macroeconomic conditions have harmed and may continue to harm our business" and "Our revenue and operating results may fluctuate from period to period, which could cause our stock price to fluctuate."

-We have employees in Finland, France, Germany, Japan, Korea, Malaysia, the Netherlands, Taiwan, Ukraine, and the U.S.
+We have employees in Finland, France, Germany, Japan, Korea, Malaysia, the Netherlands, Taiwan, Ukraine, India, and the U.S.